quantum29/DiscordBot/README.md

    - Ensure that your bot has the necessary permissions for the commands it will execute.

 2. **Command Prefix:**
-   - The bot uses slash commands, so there is no traditional command prefix.
+   - The bot uses slash commands build using the slashCommandBuilderObject provided by Discord.Js.

+### Commands

 3. **Available Commands:**